serenity-dojo/java-streams/tasks.md

     - Find the largest withdrawal by implementing the `getLargestWithdrawal()` method.
     - Find the largest overall transaction by implementing the `getLargestTransaction()` method.
 Note that this method should return a positive number for deposits and a negative number for withdrawals.

+The unit tests you need to make pass are defined in [Module_2](src/test/java/streams/exercises/moneymanager/tasks/Module_2.java).

 ## Module 3 - Grouping by counterparty
 The transactions we receive have both a description and a counterparty.
 The counterparty is the parson or company who is paying or being paid.